FoxHelms/makeDO/research.md

 * Experience developing Python-based micro-services (vs monolith!) using Django/Flask
 * code analysis, release process, and code coverage
 * Look at web based apps on GH to study folder structure of micro services.
+* How to do an API call

 ## What tools do DevOps use?